mako443/pytorch-geometric-pointnet2/README.md

 # pytorch-geometric-pointnet2
-PyTorch-Geometric implementation of PointNet++ trained on ShapeNet
+PyTorch-Geometric implementation of PointNet and PointNet++ trained on ShapeNet and ModelNet as Backbones for other research